One Good Work

 "The structure and encouragement will continue until morale improves." - H

 You can participate from anywhere in the world, though NYC locals are encouraged to join the fray in person.
-The goal is to create your best, most intentional work to date, with milestones and community to help you along the way, culminating in a gallery show and art auction this summer.
+The goal is to create your best, most intentional work to date, with milestones and community to help you along the way, culminating in a show of work this summer!

 1. Sort & Assemble: Join a Workshop based on your medium and interests.